 At the In-House Recruitment Network breakfast event, recruiters, talent managers and HR professionals gathered to hear how to optimise and improve recruitment technology to attract and deliver the best talent.

 The guest speakers shared hints and tips, case studies and insight as to how they have approached their recruitment strategies, using technology to create a seamless experience and attract the best candidates.
+You can access the full whitepaper here that includes access to speaker videos.

 In a live poll, the audience were asked ‘What is your current main recruitment challenge’ and the results presented a couple of core challenges, as follows: